pycom/pycom-documentation/content/pylife/gettingstarted/_index.md

 2. Tap on the <which?> icon on the top right of the screen

-Your account info opens up and you can confirm that you want to log out by tapping Logout.
+Your account info opens up and you can confirm that you want to log out by tapping 'Logout'.

 Your account set up is now complete.
-Next you should set up some Alerts.